 , though it goes back to Cannibal Holocaust

 , at least as a technique of film.
-In other mediums it goes back at least to the early 20th century- the majority of the written works of HP Lovecraft
+In other mediums it goes back at least to the early 20th century.
+The majority of HP Lovecraft

-was written in this style, the story being told through a number of diaries and newspaper articles giving the appearence that Bram Stoker had collected them to document the story.
+was written in this style, the story being told through a number of diaries and newspaper articles giving the appearance that Bram Stoker had collected them to document the story.

 The subgenre saw a resurgence in popularity starting at the end of the Turn of the Millennium